jam-khan/Flex/README.md

 # Flex

-A Lean 4 library implementing a fixpoint-based constraint solving framework with predicate abstraction, fusion algorithms, and meta-programming support for refinement types.
+A Lean 4 library for a constraint-solving framework for Constrained Horn Clauses (CHCs).

 > ⚠️ This is a private repository.
 You must be a collaborator to use it as a dependency.